 Burnout from school and overwhelming tuition fees are causing more and more students to take gap years.
 If you are one of those students who are considering taking a year off to just rest or figure out your life goals but worry that it may affect your chances of employment, admissions coach Gerald Bradshaw says that gap years pose no problem for returning students and can actually work to their advantage.

 Since 2006, the number of students going on sabbatical year has gone up around 40 percent.
 These days, it has become more popular to take some time off before you start your educational journey.
-What some of them do is spend this time travelling, working, or just testing out their career options.
+What some of them do is spend this time traveling, working, or just testing out their career options.

 Taking a gap year is a consideration made by local and international students alike – so here are some advantages to consider when it comes to taking a sabbatical in school.